-To rotate a vertical video to horizontal format or vice versa in iPhone/iPad/MacBook/iMac, you can use iMovie.
+To make a vertical video horizontal or vice versa in iPhone/iPad/MacBook/iMac, you can use iMovie.
 However, without iOS or macOS device, you may be looking for an alternative for iMovie in Windows PC.
-Therefore, today in this tutorial, we are going to cover not only the specific steps of rotating a video in iMovie, but also the introduction of useful iMovie alternative for Win/Mac to rotate video.
+Therefore, today in this tutorial, we are going to cover not only how to rotate a video in iMovie on Mac and iPhone, but also an iMovie alternative for Windows to rotate video without iMovie

-- Section 1: Specific Steps on Rotating a Video in iMovie
+- Section 1: Rotate a Video in iMovie for Mac

-- Section 2: Alternative for iMovie to Rotate a Video in 90/180 Degrees
+- Section 3: iMovie Alternative for Windows: Rotate a Video Slightly or in 90/180 Degrees

 iMovie 11 comes free on new iPhone, iPad, Mac devices.
-If you have an older device, you can download iMovie from the App Store.
-This tutorial is based iMovie 11 on Mac.
+If you have an older device, you can download iMovie from the App Store. iMovie can rotate a video clockwise and counterclockwise 90 degrees to convert a portrait video to landscape or fix upside down video.

 Step 1.
 Import a Video to Project Media

-Launch iMovie 11/10/9/8, click "Import Media" to import the video in wrong orientation to the program.
+Launch iMovie on Mac, click "Import Media" to import the video in wrong orientation to the program.
 If the video has been added to the program, click "Project" and choose the video from the project.

 Step 2.
 Rotate Video in 90 Degrees